The Surprising Reasons Your Lower Back Pain Treatment Isn’t Working

 You do need less invasive procedures

 The good news is that simpler, low-tech, less-invasive lower back pain treatment really works.
 Physical therapy, massage, and stretching programs can all help patients make it through, says Akhil Chhatre, MD, director of spine rehabilitation and assistant professor of physical medicine and rehabilitation at Johns Hopkins Medicine.
-Check out the home remedies for back pain with science on their side.
+Here are some stretches for lower back pain you should try.

 You don’t need bed rest